dustinfast/intuitive_agent/README.md

 One defining aspect of our intelligence is the ability to subconsciously form new connections between abstract concepts which seem to “bubble up” into our awareness.
 This phenomenon, commonly called intuition, is responsible, not only for our most profound "Aha!" moments, but also for the sudden, seemingly-arbitrary changes in awareness we routinely experience of, say, the ticking of a clock on the wall.

-An ensemble learning system was developed to explore mechanisms through which this intuitive behavior might emerge.
-For validation purposes, the system agent was subsequently applied to the task of classifying known search-space symbols and stochastically optimizing a combinatorial generator in order to quickly find the logical connections among them according to a predefined context.
+An ensemble learning system was developed to explore mechanisms through which this intuitive behavior might emerge, with a system agent applied to the task of classifying known search-space symbols and stochastically optimizing a combinatorial generator in order to quickly find the logical connections among them according to its predefined context.

+In its current form, the agent is attempting to learn the Python program language with the eventual goal of dynamically modifying itself via Python's ability for reflection.

-Note that the idea here is not to provide these connections as output for human analysis, rather to demonstrate an agent with the ability to adapt to new environments in an intuitive way.
+Note: the idea here is not to provide these connections as output for human analysis, rather to demonstrate an agent with the ability to adapt to new environments in an intuitive way.
 I.e., the conclusions reached by the agent are irrelevant as long as they're conducive to its survival.

 ## Design Paradigm